Skip to main content

 dlt pipeline <pipeline name> drop-pending-packages

-Removes all extracted and normalized packages in the pipeline's working dir. dlt keeps extracted and normalized load packages in pipeline working directory.
-When run method is called, it will attempt to normalize and load pending packages first.
+Removes all extracted and normalized packages in the pipeline's working dir. dlt keeps extracted and normalized load packages in the pipeline working directory.
+When the run method is called, it will attempt to normalize and load pending packages first.
 The command above removes such packages.
-Note that pipeline state is not reverted to the state at which the deleted package were created.
-Use dlt pipeline ... sync is recommended if your destination supports state sync.
+Note that pipeline state is not reverted to the state at which the deleted packages were created.
+Using dlt pipeline ... sync is recommended if your destination supports state sync.

 Show stack traces

-If the command fails and you want to see the full stack trace add --debug just after dlt executable.
+If the command fails and you want to see the full stack trace, add --debug just after the dlt executable.

 dlt --debug pipeline github info